DHIKSHITH/Simple-Portfolio/README.md

 # Simple Portfolio

-It is simple 1 page portfolio created using html and css
+It is simple 1 page portfolio created using html